maelchiotti/GTagger/README.md

 **Future:**

-- Improve the settings and informations windows to be `QtCore.Qt.Tool`s so that they keep focus
+- Improve the settings, informations and help windows to be `QtCore.Qt.Tool`s so that they keep focus
 - Add files in a thread
 - Re-implement the [light theme](https://github.com/maelchiotti/GTagger/tree/light_theme)
 - Fix the width issue when lyrics contain a very, very long line (which should be very unusual though)